ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

 ```

 #### Extra Frequency Counter Challenge
 - “Given two strings, write a function to determine if the second string is an anagram of the first.
-An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.”
+An anagram is a word, phrase, or name formed by rearranging the letters of another, such as **cinema**, formed from **iceman**.”

 ### Multiple Pointers
 - Create values/pointers to keep track of indices, and move them as needed until solution is found
 - SumZero example
-- A video to help understand multiple pointers: https://www.youtube.com/watch?v=OO6vFDpZItQ
+- Here is a video to help understand multiple pointers: https://www.youtube.com/watch?v=OO6vFDpZItQ

 ```javascript
 // uses multiple pointers